-When parts fail, it can affect the delivery of goods and the safety of the general public as well as result in costly repairs and downtime.
-Understanding why a part failed is critical to preventing future failures.
+When components fail, it can affect the delivery of goods and the safety of the general public as well as result in costly repairs and downtime.
+Performing metallurgical failure analysis to understand why a part failed is critical to preventing future failures.

 The most common type of failure studied is fracture.
 Fractures often have the most serious consequences, especially when load-bearing members lose their ability to carry their intended load.
 Other types of failures may be related to distortion, wear, or corrosion.

 A well-equipped materials laboratory will have most of the tools to effectively analyze these types of failures.
 These tools include a low-power stereomicroscope, metallographic equipment, hardness testers, spectrometers, and a scanning electron microscope (SEM).

 The metallurgical failure analysis process

 The process of analyzing a failed part starts with the collection of background information.
 It is essential to know what the specified requirements for the part and the material are.
 That information is often available in the form of a part drawing and referenced material specifications.
 It is also important to know what the expected performance of the part is and how the failed part compared to that expectation.
 Any changes made to the manufacturing process should be reported to the failure analyst.
 Examples include vendor changes, design changes, material changes, thermal processing changes, etc.